Doha26/React-burger-app/README.md

 # React-burger-app
-Sample App build whilelearning  React Js Framework
+Sample App build while learning  React Js Framework

+Dynamicaly build Burger by adding or remove desired ingredients to have the Burger that you may like.